Increshi/Secure_web_application/README.md

 TEAM Members:
 Rushikeshwar Reddy Payasam - CS24MTECH11018
 Yedla Jagadish Kumar - CS24MTECH11022
-Sriram Dharmarajan - CS25MTECH02002
 Madhan V - CS24MTECH11021
 Vignesh S - CS24MTECH12007
+Sriram Dharmarajan - CS25MTECH02002

 Docker is configured to create containers for frtont-end, back-end and database.

 Run the compose yaml file to start the containers using docker command: docker-compose up --build -d

+To check for database,open new terminal and use command: docker exec -it mysql_db mysql -u rushi -p enter password: Rushi@234
+It will open sql interface :-
+use app_db; .

+Finally to close terminal run : docker-compose down

-Access the application using localhost:3000.
+Access the front end application using localhost:3000.
+Access the back end application using localhost:8080.

 Resources used to implement the application:
 1. GeeksForGeeks